 Creator Matt Kindt is exploring the world of non-fungible tokens with Mind MGMT: The Artifact, a full-length comic that’s currently up for auction on the NFT auction website OpenSea.

 Non-fungible tokens, or NFTs, have been making headlines recently; they’re a type of code that acts sort of as a unique certificate of authenticity for a digital piece of art, tied to bitcoin and block chain technologies.
-Both the Verge and NPR have Q&A’s up on what NFTs are and how they’re being used right now in the art world.
+The Verge, Bankrate and NPR have Q&A’s up on what NFTs are and how they’re being used right now in the art world.

 “I wanted to create an original Mind MGMT comic book narrative that would explore the nature of belief and the value of ideas and their intangible nature as a way of exploring the idea of NFTs,” said Kindt.
 “The best way to explore this idea was for the actual story – the Mind MGMT narrative – to become what it is about.
 This story is written as a Mind MGMT espionage narrative – an agent sent on a mission to retrieve a priceless artifact.
 There are secret codes, monk-ninjas.
 LOTS of monk-ninjas and a teenage immortal intent on stealing this priceless artifact.
 It is both a real apple…and a drawing of an apple.”